amalyulianto/music-player/README.md

 - **Browse Songs**: View a curated catalogue of tracks with beautiful gradients generated dynamically based on song IDs.
 - **Instant Search**: Search through the entire catalog in real-time by song title or artist name.
-- **Full-Featured Audio Player**: Beautiful Now Playing dashboard supporting play/pause, precise seeking/scrubbing, skip previous/next, shuffle, and repeat modes.
+- **Audio Player**: Now Playing dashboard supporting play/pause, precise seeking/scrubbing, skip previous/next, shuffle, and repeat modes.
-- **Dedicated Favorites View**: A premium glassmorphic screen showing your loved tracks with reactive toggling, automatic empty-states, and immediate playback navigation.
-- **Persistent Favorites**: Save your favorite songs locally via key-value persistence.
-Heart states remain synchronised across all screens.
+- **Favorites**: Save your favorite songs locally.
-- **Recently Played**: Track and display your recently played songs on the main dashboard for quick access, persisted across app restarts.
+- **Recently Played**: Track and display your recently played songs on the main dashboard for quick access.
-- **Sleek Bottom Mini Player**: A floating bottom player bar that stays visible across screens, letting you control playback on the fly.

 ---